ropensci/nasapower/README.md

 # _nasapower_: NASA POWER Global Meteorology, Surface Solar Energy and Climatology Data Client <img align="right" src="man/figures/logo.png">

 _nasapower_ aims to make it quick and easy to automate downloading [NASA-POWER](https://power.larc.nasa.gov) global meteorology, surface solar energy and climatology data in your R session as a tidy data frame `tibble` object for analysis and use in modelling or other purposes.
-POWER (Prediction Of Worldwide Energy Resource) data are freely available for download with a  spatial resolution of 1/2 arc degree longitude by 1/2 arc degree latitude and various temporal resolutions depending on the POWER parameter.
+POWER (Prediction Of Worldwide Energy Resource) data are freely available for download with a spatial resolution of 0.5 x 0.625 degree latitude and longitude and various temporal resolutions depending on the POWER parameter and community.

 Please see <https://power.larc.nasa.gov/> for more on the data and other ways to access it and other forms of data available, _e.g._, your web browser or an ESRI REST API.